 Percentage of grade-eligible students receiving financial aid

 Completed Financial Aid application along with a Notice of Assessment and explanation of why you are requesting financial assistance.
 Most requests for financial assistance will also include an interview.

 Merit based Scholarships

-Rosthern Junior College does not offer merit-based financial awards.
+Rosthern Junior College High School does not offer merit-based financial awards.